 Discussion:

 Ultraviolet radiation (UV) therapy is sometimes used as a treatment for various common skin conditions, including psoriasis, acne, and eczema.
 The dosage of UV light is prescribed according to an individual’s skin sensitivity, which is determined as a function of the individual's Fitzpatrick skin type I through VI (very fair to very dark).2 Human skin varies in its sensitivity to UV radiation because of varying degrees of skin pigmentation, thickness, and other factors.
-Thus, to establish the proper dosage of UV light to administer to a patient, the patient is sometimes screened to determine a minimal erythema dose (MED), which is generally understood as the amount of UV radiation that will produce minimal erythema (sunburn or redness caused by engorgement of capillaries) in the average Caucasian skin within a few hours following exposure.
+Thus, to establish the proper dosage of UV light to administer to a patient, the patient is sometimes screened to determine a minimal erythema dose (MED), which is generally understood as the amount of UV radiation that will produce minimal erythema (sunburn or redness caused by engorgement of capillaries) of an individual’s skin within a few hours following exposure.

 There is currently no easy way to determine an appropriate UV dose for clinical or research purposes without conducting formal MED testing, requiring observation hours after testing, or informal trial and error testing with the risks of under- or over-dosing.
 However, there are various options for several aspects of the MED testing.
-An option for a light source: A solar simulator (e.g., Multiport Model 601, Solar Light Co.)3 could be used, but they cost over $50,000, and the UV dosing would still need to be converted based on the end UV source.
-FDA regulations for testing the effectiveness of sunscreen sun protection factors require the use of a solar simulator with a continuous emission spectrum from 290 to 400 nanometers with a limit of 1,500 Watts per square meter on total irradiance for all wavelengths between 150 and 1,400 nanometers.4 Options for UV exposure templates: Like Daavlin, The Copenhagen company Chromo-Light has an MED patch, but it does not seem to be widely available.5 Daavlin also has a glove and a fabric patch for larger skin areas.1 MED testing using these options is similar to using the Daavlin sticker patch.
+Options for exposure areas of the body: We chose to expose the inner fore-arm to UV because it is easily accessed for testing and is exposed to less sunlight than some other areas of the body.
+However, the upper buttocks is another area that typically receives minimal UV exposure.
+Another option for timing the exposures: A geometric ratio series can be used with a constant ratio between adjacent apertures, such as 1.0, 1.4, 2.0, 2.8, 3.0, 5.6, 8.0, etc. with a ratio of the square root of two between adjacent sites.
+Better resolution can be achieved with more apertures and a ratio between apertures of the cube-root of two, so that there are two apertures between each doubling of dose.
+Options for UV exposure templates: Like Daavlin, The Copenhagen company Chromo-Light has an MED patch, but it does not seem to be widely available.5 Daavlin also has a glove and a fabric patch for larger skin areas.1 MED testing using these options is similar to using the Daavlin sticker patch.
 However, one must ensure that the fabric options fit the users properly and stay in place during testing.
-The H. Waldmann GmbH & Co.
+The H. Waldmann & Co.
 KG also has a larger more expensive mechanical template for erythema testing.6 Options for the assessment of erythema: Some studies use the L* (darkness) value of the spectrophotometer rather than the a* (redness) value.7,8 A likert-type visual rating scale for erythema can be also used instead of spectrophotometry.9